PurpleToti/DataStructures/README.md

 Basic array, just abstracts the malloc and free, fixed size of element and fixed size of memory allocated.
 ### Dynamic array
-A basic array that can be resized keeping the data inside of it
+A basic array that can ne grown keeping the data inside of it (it cannot be shrank!)
 ## Linked List
 ## Stack
 ## Queues